On the stationary solutions of random polymer models and their zero-temperature limits: Introduction

 \section{Introduction}

 In the recent work \cite{CS2}, a general approach for identifying the spatially independent and identically distributed stationary measures of various classical discrete integrable systems, namely the discrete and ultra-discrete KdV equations, and the discrete and ultra-discrete Toda lattice, was presented.
 Moreover, parallels were drawn between the argument of \cite{CS2} and the techniques of \cite{CN}, which characterised the stationary measures of a class of random polymer models.
 In particular, in both \cite{CS2} and \cite{CN} appeals were made to particular decompositions of the recursive maps that define the models of interest.
 After presenting an extended introduction to what is known in the positive-temperature random polymer context, the aim of this article is to highlight the use of similar decompositions in understanding zero-temperature limits of the models in question.
 Whilst the results we present were for the most part previously known (including all those relevant to the positive-temperature systems), the stationary solutions we derive for the zero-temperature limit of the beta random polymer are apparently new.
 We further believe that the systematic approach set out here helps clarify why particular stationary measures arise for the different random polymer models considered, and the connections between them.
 Indeed, in both the positive- and zero-temperature settings, each of the systems is related to one of two basic bijections (which are themselves related), and each of these is naturally connected to certain distributions via an `independence preservation' property.
+Moreover, the appearance in atoms in the stationary measures of various zero-temperature polymer models is explained in terms of a collapse of part of the domain from the positive- to zero-temperature regime.